Spaghetti Primavera: Healthy, One-Pot - Archived

 - 2 medium sized shallots, minced

-- 8 ounces spaghetti, bronze-cut, uncooked
+- 8 oz. bronze-cut spaghetti, uncooked

 - 5 cherry tomatoes, halved

-- ½ tablespoon finely grated lemon zest
+- ½ Tbsp. lemon zest, finely grated

-- 3/4 cup grated Parmesan cheese
+- 3/4 cup Parmesan cheese, grated (optional)

-- 2 tablespoons thinly sliced fresh basil leaves
+- 2 Tbsp. fresh basil leaves, thinly sliced

 - Pinch of salt

-- Combine garlic, ½ TBSP. oil, pinch of salt and lemon zest in a bowl and set it aside.
+Combine garlic, 1/2 Tbsp. oil, pinch of salt, and lemon zest in a bowl and set aside.
+Set heat to medium-low.

-Turn the heat onto medium-low.
 Put ½ TBSP. oil and shallot into the pot, stir, cover and cook for 3 minutes.

-Then add the vegetables.
-When the vegetables are halfway done, add 2 1/2 cups of water, cover and cook for another 5 minutes till water has caused steam to build up in the pot.
+Add vegetables.
+When vegetables are halfway done, add 2 1/2 cups of water.
+Cover and cook for another 5 minutes until water has caused steam to build up in the pot.

-— If using a variety of pasta or spaghetti that is more starchy, add the other 1/2 TBSP of oil to the pot before adding the spaghetti, this can help prevent the pasta/spaghetti from getting sticky.
+— If using a variety of pasta or spaghetti that is more starchy, add the other 1/2 Tbsp. of oil to the pot before adding the spaghetti.
+This can help prevent the pasta/spaghetti from getting sticky.

-— If you like your snow peas or sweet peas to be more crunchy (if your choice of veggies includes these), add them to the pot when adding the basil/garlic mixture, and not in the beginning with the other vegetables.
+— If you like snow peas or sweet peas to be more crunchy (if your choice of veggies includes these), add them to the pot when adding the basil/garlic mixture, and not in the beginning with the other vegetables.